-Miraculously, the oil in the cups of the menorah was enough to keep the menorah burning for eight days—a sufficient amount of time for the priests to purify themselves, after which they could prepare more oil to keep the eternal lamp burning beyond the eight days.
+Miraculously, the oil in the cups of the menorah was enough to keep the menorah burning for eight days—enough time for the priests to purify themselves, after which they could prepare more oil to keep the eternal lamp burning beyond the eight days.
 For this reason, the Chanukah menorah has eight candles as opposed to the seven that were prescribed for the Temple.

 We know that the number seven in scripture is spiritually significant—“And from the throne proceeded lightnings, thunderings, and voices.
-Seven lamps of fire were burning before the throne, which are the seven Spirits of God” (Revelation 4:5, NKJV).[ii]
-In relation to our created world, the number seven represents the fullness of time, for in seven days the heavens and the earth, and all their host were made.
-Seven is therefore the number that represents the completion of God’s work in the creation.
-However, the number eight is also spiritually significant; in fact even transcendent, and we will see why in a moment.
+Seven lamps of fire were burning before the throne, which are the seven Spirits of God” (Revelation 4:5, NKJV).[iii]
+Within our created world, the number seven represents the fullness of time, for in seven days the heavens and the earth, and all their host were made.
+Seven is, therefore, the number that represents the completion of God’s work in the creation.
+However, the number eight is also spiritually significant; even transcendent, and we will see why in a moment.

-To understand this miracle we turn to the narrative of the Talmud.
-It says: When they brought the Ark that Moses crafted into the Holy of Holies in the Temple of King Solomon, even though the total width of the Holy of Holies was only twenty cubits, nevertheless the Ark had ten cubits of empty space between it and the wall in each and every direction.”[iii]
+To understand this miracle, we turn to the narrative of the Talmud.
+It says: When they brought the Ark that Moses crafted into the Holy of Holies in the Temple of King Solomon, even though the total width of the Holy of Holies was only twenty cubits, nevertheless the Ark had ten cubits of space between it and the wall in every direction.”[iv]
 “And it is written in the description of Solomon’s Temple: ‘And before the Sanctuary, which was twenty cubits in length, and twenty cubits in breadth’ (I Kings 6:20).
 The place ‘before the Sanctuary’ is referring to the Holy of Holies.
 It was twenty by twenty cubits.
-If there were ten cubits of empty space on either side of the Ark, apparently the Ark itself occupied no space.”[iv]
+If there were ten cubits of space on either side of the Ark, apparently the Ark itself occupied no space.”[v]

 How is this possible?
 How can something physically occupy space in our temporal realm, but at the same time not occupy it?
-This is the real underlying miracle.
-You see, a real flame burned with real olive oil for eight days, but at the same time it didn’t burn.
+This mystery suggests the underlying miracle.
+You see, a real flame burned with real olive oil for eight days, but at the same time, it didn’t burn.
 In other words, it transcended our physical realm.

 How does all this correlate in every way to Yeshua, the Messiah of Israel?
-Yeshua said, my kingdom is not of this world.[v]
-He is the transcendent one born in the natural[vi]—the Alpha and the Omega, the beginning and the end[vii] He is the one who is beyond time, even beyond our created world itself, and yet He walked in our shoes and suffered with us.[viii]
+Yeshua said, my kingdom is not of this world.[vi]
+He is the transcendent one born in the natural[vii]—the Alpha and the Omega, the beginning and the end[viii] He is the one who is beyond time, even beyond our created world itself, and yet He walked in our shoes and suffered with us.[ix]

 The number eight points to a transcendent realm, that of another dimension—a spiritual world that exists within our physical realm, but at the same time does not appear to exist.
 Likewise, Yeshua is also beyond our temporal reality unless He opens our eyes to see the miracle.
 “So it was, while they conversed and reasoned, that Jesus Himself drew near and went with them.
 But their eyes were restrained, so that they did not know Him” (Luke 24:15-16).